Preeti-Sondhi-Kapoor/Web-Scrapping-PropertyDetails/README.md

+Objective
+As I want to rent a house in Kuala-lumpur.
+So thought to do web scraping to get all details and compare the best option for me.

 Web Scraping Project
 This repo contains my web scraping project to extract property data for a rent from a website.
 For beginners, web scraping is a term used to describe the use of a program or algorithm to extract and process large amounts of data from